Roosevelt Williams (American football): Denver Broncos

 Williams was claimed off waivers from the Denver Broncos.
 The Broncos made room for Williams by cutting third-string quarterback Danny Kanell leaving just two quarterbacks on the Broncos roster.
 Week 3 against the San Diego Chargers starting quarterback Jake Plummer injured his shoulder during a Chargers sack which resulted in the release of Williams to make room for another quarterback.
 A couple days after the release, Williams was picked up by the Cleveland Browns.

 Cleveland Browns

 Williams played in a total of 12 games for the Browns starting in 3.
 With the Browns Williams was on a secondary unit that were ranked #3 in pass defense and #10 in total defense.
 In week 13 Cleveland Browns faced the Denver Broncos which was considered the game of the week that went in overtime.
 Williams finished that game with 8 tackles and a couple of pass break ups.

 Coaching career

 In 2019, Williams was appointed the head football coach at ASA College in Hialeah, Florida.

 On February 11, 2025, the New York Jets hired Williams to serve as a defensive assistant.
+On January 23, 2026, Williams was fired by the Jets.